lskatz/Kalamari/README.md

 Most genomes are from species that are either studied or are common contaminants in the Enteric Diseases Laboratory Branch (EDLB) at CDC.

+Kalamari also comes with a custom taxonomy database such as defining _Shigella_ as a subspecies of _Escherichia coli_ or defining the four lineages of _Listeria monocytogenes_.
+These changes have been backed by trusted SMEs in EDLB.

 ## Download instructions

 For usage, run `perl bin/downloadKalamari.pl --help`